 - iOS: Double tap the home button and swipe the Roku app to close it.

 - Android: Press the Recents button and then swipe the Roku app to close it.

 - Restart your Roku device by unplugging the power cable and reconnecting.

-Because audio for private listening uses the same wireless network as other devices in your home, it is possible that other devices on the network are impacting the quality of the audio.
+Because audio for private listening uses the same wireless network as other devices in your home, it is possible that traffic to/from other devices on the network are impacting the quality of the audio.
 While using private listening, make sure no other devices on the wireless network are downloading or streaming music or video.

 - Unplug the power from your Roku device.

 - Restart your router* by unplugging the power cable from the router, waiting 10 seconds and re-connecting.
 If possible, check the instructions from your ISP or router vendor as restarting may require that you press a reset button on the device.
 This will momentarily disconnect your Roku device and your mobile device from the network.
-Wait for a few minutes while your router re-establishes the internet connection.
+Wait a few minutes while your router re-establishes the internet connection.

 - Reconnect the power cable to your Roku device.

 - Check the user manual for the router or contact the router manufacturer to see if your router supports 5GHz.
 If it is supported, make sure the 5GHz network is enabled, then go to Settings > Network > Set up connection > Wireless and connect your Roku device to the 5GHz wireless network (e.g., MyNetwork_5GHz).
-You will also need to connect your mobile device to the same 5GHz wireless network
+You will also need to connect your mobile device to the same 5GHz wireless network.

 - Check the user manual for your router or contact the manufacturer to see if it supports Wi-Fi Multimedia (WMM).
 Disabling this feature may improve audio performance.